-How Is A Premature Delivery Defined?
+How Is Premature Delivery Defined?

 Depending on the gestational age, premature deliveries are categorized as:

-- Late preterm: Delivery happens between 34- 36th weeks of pregnancy
+Late preterm: Delivery happens between 34- 36th weeks of pregnancy

-- Moderately preterm: Delivery happens between 32-34th weeks of pregnancy
+Moderately preterm: Delivery happens between 32-34th weeks of pregnancy

-- Extremely preterm: Delivery happens before the 28th week of pregnancy
+Extremely preterm: Delivery happens before the 28th week of pregnancy

 Types Of Preterm Deliveries

-A preterm delivery can be-
+Preterm delivery can be-

-- Spontaneous premature delivery: Spontaneous preterm delivery is performed if some unexpected issues that happen in the course of the pregnancy arise suddenly.
+Spontaneous premature delivery: Spontaneous preterm delivery is performed if some unexpected issues that happen in the course of the pregnancy arise suddenly.
 Conditions such as the premature rupture of the membrane resulting in amniotic fluid leakage, premature uterine contractions, cervical insufficiency, etc. fall into this category

 What Are The Chances Of Premature Delivery?

-Surveys done by WHO (World Health Organization) estimate that every year, 15 million infants are delivered prematurely.
+Surveys done by the WHO (World Health Organization) estimate that every year, 15 million infants are delivered prematurely.
 One million babies die due to the complications raised as a consequence of premature delivery.
-In a study conducted worldwide, various health issues happen because of the preterm birth and they are a leading cause of death to occur among the children aged under five.
+In a study conducted worldwide, various health issues happen because of the preterm birth, and they are a leading cause of death to occur among the children aged under five.
 (Source)